Okeoma/image-display-app/README.md

 In the project directory, you can run:

 ### `npm install`
-To install and the modules in the app
+To install all the modules in the app

 ### `npm start`
 To run the program in the browser